 This store gathers five stores in one: the urban design objects from Águas Furtadas Design, the clothing and decoration pieces in burel (A Portuguese handmade fabric made of wool), cork products from Cork & Co, Yellow Boat’s maritime products and WE-Rota tea’s home decor products and teas.

-Almada 13 definitely deserves to be on this list of the best shopping in Porto but to be honest I find it too touristy for my own, personal taste.
+Almada 13 definitely deserves to be on this list of the best shopping in Porto but to be honest I find it a bit too touristy.

 Loja da Burel